 Juice was out of the hole and ready in seconds.
 Anything to help out the pretty girl.
-He put all his strength into cranking that little handle, fighting off a grin when he caught her looking at his arms.
+He put all his strength into cranking that little handle, fighting off a grin when he caught her checking out his arms.
 Little by little, the coffin raised until the guys were able to easily move it onto the ground beside the hole.
-Juice rubbed his sweaty hands on the thighs of his jeans.

 Jax nodded to the girl, clapping a hand on her shoulder and giving it a squeeze.
 "Good idea, Ang."

 She shrugged a shoulder.
 "Thanks.
 You might want to pull whatever you're putting him in around so you can just dump him.
 I'll get you a bag."

 Juice watched her head back towards the van, once again noticing the confident swing of her hips and round ass as she walked.
 "Cool chick," he said, turning to look at Jax and Chibs.
 "Weird, but cool."

 "She's got nice tits too," Chibs put in with a knowing smirk.
 "You interested, Juicy boy?"

 He grinned in response, nodding his head.
 "A little bit," he admitted shamelessly.
 "You gotta admit she's hot."

 Jax chuckled, shaking his head at his brother.
 "Have at it, bro," he said handing him an envelope filled with money.
 "Give her the whole thing.
 I'm sure she'll like you even more."

 "Awesome," he said on a chuckle.
 As Chibs, Jax, and Half-Sack started loading the dead body into the Suburban, Juice approached the strange girl, extending the envelope to her.
 "That's for having to hang out with Sack all day."